 NASDAQ corporate governance rules require listed companies to have a board of directors with at least a majority of independent directors.
 Under NASDAQ corporate governance rules, in order for a director to be deemed independent, the Board must determine that the individual does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his or her responsibilities.
 On an annual basis, each member of the Board is required to complete an independence questionnaire designed to provide information to assist the Board in determining whether the director is independent under NASDAQ corporate governance rules, the 1940 Act and our corporate governance guidelines.
-An independence questionnaire was completed by each member of the Board, and the Board has relied on such questionnaires in making the determination of independence for each member.
-Mr. Bottiglieri, Mr. Mahoney and Ms. Sarsynski each completed an annual questionnaire in connection with their service on the Board and Mr. Savage completed a questionnaire in connection with his nomination to the Board, and the Board has determined that each is independent under the listing standards of the NASDAQ Global Select Market and the 1940 Act.
+An independence questionnaire was completed by each member of the Board in October 2016, and the Board has relied on such questionnaires in making the determination of independence for each member.
+Mr. Bottiglieri, Mr. Mahoney, Ms. Sarsynski and Mr. Savage each completed an annual questionnaire in connection with their service on the Board has determined that each is independent under the listing standards of the NASDAQ Global Select Market and the 1940 Act.
 Our governance guidelines require any director who has previously been determined to be independent to inform the Chairman of the Board, the Chairman of the Nominating and Corporate Governance Committee and the Company's Secretary of any change in circumstance that may cause his or her status as an Independent Director to change.
-The Board limits membership on the Audit Committee, the Nominating and Corporate Governance Committee and the Compensation Committee to Independent Directors.
+The Board limits membership on the Audit Committee, the Nominating and Corporate Governance Committee and the Company's Secretary of any change in circumstance that may cause his or her status as an Independent Directors.